I’m sharing 18 proven LinkedIn profile tips – so you too can win on LinkedIn in 2024.

 That’s a massive missed opportunity!
 Don’t waste this important bit of LinkedIn real estate.

-As you can see from my LinkedIn snapshot in the previous section, I’ve used the banner to provide an eye-catching summary of my business and who I help.
+As you can see from my LinkedIn snapshot in the previous section, I’ve used the banner to provide an eye-catching summary of what my business does.

-I’ve also included social proof by listing logos from some of my previous clients.
+I’ve also included social proof by listing logos from some of my previous media features.
 I used Canva to create all of this.

 Here are some more examples of great banner images.